MBV-INF4410 – Bioinformatics for Molecular Biology

 Schedule, syllabus and examination date

-This course will introduce students to bioinformatics resources and tools for molecular biology research.
+This course will introduce students to resources and tools in bioinformatics for molecular biology research.
 Scientists actively developing and applying bioinformatics tools in their research will talk about their fields in general as well as their own work.
 Students must bring a lap-top for in-course demonstrations as well as practical lab exercises.
 The course is mainly intended for biology students but is also open for students with a computer science or related background wishing to extend their knowledge of informatics problems in the biological domain.
-No prior background in bioinformatics or computer science is required.

-This course seeks to provide students with a broad overview of multiple areas in bioinformatics.
+This course seeks to provide students with a broad overview practical tools used in bioinformatics.
 Each subject area will introduce requisite background in statistics or other mathematical concepts.
-Practical alignments and problem solving methods will be introduced.

 Some topics covered: